-Starting in 2019, I will be the Principal Investigator leading an international network on Higher-Order Evidence in Epistemology, Ethics, and Aesthetics, funded by the Arts and Humanities Research Council.
+I am presently the Principal Investigator leading an international network on Higher-Order Evidence in Epistemology, Ethics, and Aesthetics, funded by the Arts and Humanities Research Council.
 The "core" members of the network are Elinor Mason (Edinburgh), Jon Robson (Nottingham), and Weiping Zheng (Xiamen), and many other philosophers will participate in its activities.

 Between 2013 and 2015, I was the Principal Investigator on a research project, also supported by the Arts and Humanities Research Council, Normativity: Epistemic and Practical.
 My Co-Investigators were Conor McHugh and Jonathan Way.
 Prior to that, we led the 'Aims and Norms' workshop series, funded by the British Academy.